Wild-card Rays lose 5th straight, fall 6-3 to Red Sox - WHIZ News

 Pitcher-turned-broadcaster Dennis Eckersley received a standing ovation from the rain-soaked crowd and both dugouts when he was recognized on the scoreboard in what will be the final game of his 50-year career.

-The Hall of Famer had announced that he will be retiring after this season.
+The Hall of Famer, who announced that he will be retiring after this season, was in tears as he left the booth and rode the elevator out for the last time.
 The video mixed highlights from his 24-year playing career and calls from his time in the NESN TV booth.

 “I’m lucky to have had the career I’ve had, and I’m lucky to have been a part of this,” Eckersley said in the pregame show.
 “Four championships.
 Got some rings — I didn’t have anything to do with it.
 But to be around this, to be a part of it, man, we’re lucky.”